 Fall and Spring (1, 2, or 3 credits, depending on material) Prerequisites: Will be published in the registration schedule.
+This course may be repeated for credit.

 A treatment of elementary topics of interest not routinely covered by existing courses.
 Material may be chosen from various areas of computer science.
-Course is repeatable.